Traveling to France during Covid-19: What you need to know before you go - KTVZ

 What can visitors expect?

-France went into national lockdown again on April 3 due to a sharp increase in coronavirus cases.

-However, President Macron has since laid out a roadmap for easing restrictions in the country cautiously, and some measures have already been lifted.
+President Macron has been cautiously easing restrictions in the country after going into lockdown for a third time, and many measures have already been lifted.

-Domestic travel restrictions were lifted on May 3, meaning residents are permitted to travel within the country again.
+Domestic travel restrictions were lifted on May 3, meaning residents are permitted to travel within the country again, and the national curfew has been lifted.

 Elementary schools and nurseries were reopened on April 26 after being closed for three weeks, while high school students returned to indoor classes on May 3.